 These original PCBs are available for the cost of postage.
 Let me know if you would like one to experiment with :-)

-This Mk2 system is quietly diverting surplus power in New Zealand where a commercial equivalent is in the region of NZ$700.
+This Mk2 system is quietly diverting surplus power in New Zealand where a commercial equivalent would cost in the region of NZ$700.

 NB.
 The generated power and ambient temperature graphs that can be viewed for this location (June 2016) are not sourced by the Mk2 Router.
 But "Mk2" contributions for Diverted Energy and Cylinder Temperature are soon to be included ...